tyalt1/petal_stack_tutorial/README.md

 ** (UndefinedFunctionError) function PetalStackTutorialWeb.Counter.handle_event/3 is undefined or private
 ```

-What happens
-1. We click the +
+What happens when we click the +
-2. The "inc" event is sent via the websocket.
+1. The "inc" event is sent via the websocket.
-3. We try to call `handle_event/3` and get a function not defined error.
+2. We try to call `handle_event/3` and get a function not defined error.
-4. The Elixir process dies due to a unhandled exception.
+3. The Elixir process dies due to a unhandled exception.
-5. The process is restarted by a supervisor and reconnects to our websocket.
+4. The process is restarted by a supervisor and reconnects to our websocket.

 You will see a small red flash alert telling you the page loses connection for a moment, then disappear when the connection is reestablished.